VictorAlegado/HoneynetLab/README.md

 <h1>Honeynet Implementation and SIEM Threat Analysis in Azure</h1>

 <h2>Description</h2>
-In this project, I designed and implemented a honeynet solution within Microsoft Azure which was operational for 24hrs to analyze and visualize cyber attack patterns to a virtual machine through brute force failed RDP (remote desktop protocol) requests around the world.
+In this project, I implemented a honeynet solution within Microsoft Azure which was operational for 24hrs to analyze and visualize cyber attack patterns to a virtual machine through brute force failed RDP (remote desktop protocol) requests around the world.
 The key objectives were to set up an isolated environment for capturing and analyzing malicious activity, and to leverage Azure’s native tools for detailed threat intelligence.
 <br />

 <h2>Overview</h2>